yellowmessenger/documentation/docs/platform_concepts/engagement/flows_campaign.md

 ### Update user property

-This helps you effortlessly update user properties during Flow campaign interactions.
-With the ability to update user details like name, email, or other relevant information, you can create personalized experiences for each user and enrich user data.
+During Flow campaign interactions, you can update user properties.
+This includes user details such as subscription status, preferences, or gather other relevant information.
+This enables you to create highly personalized experiences for each user, enhancing user engagement and enriching your user data for better insights and decision-making.

 :::note

 You can only update custom user properties and the tags property.
-However, modifying Standard user properties, which are available by default, is restricted to avoid any unintended changes that might impact the user experience in a Flow campaign.
+However, modifying standard user properties, which are available by default, is restricted to avoid any unintended changes that might impact the user experience in a Flow campaign.
 :::

 To update a user property in a flow campaign: